atruesdell/Hello-World/README.md

 None

 ## Versioning
-This project is always improving, hopefully :).
+This project is always improving -- hopefully :)